We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Design and comfort

-Some brands experiment with three-dimensional, molded cups in their design to avoid putting pressure on your eyes.
+Some brands experiment with three-dimensional, molded cups to avoid putting pressure on your eyes.
 Others are inspired by deep pressure stimulation and add beads like the ones found in weighted blankets.
-Some masks are made with material you can pop in the fridge or freezer to get the benefits of a cold compress while dozing off.
+Some masks are made with material that you can pop in the fridge or freezer to get the benefits of a cold compress while dozing off.

-Lighter masks, however, are less bulky, can soothe sensitive skin, and can be just as effective at blocking out light.
+There are also lighter, less bulky masks available.
+These can soothe sensitive skin and be just as effective at blocking out light.

-Whether you choose a flat, cupped, or weighted mask is ultimately a personal preference, so we included a variety of options to help you find what works best for you.
+Whether you choose a flat, cupped, or weighted mask is ultimately up to personal preference, so we included a variety of options to help you find what works best for you.

-You should never have to wake up because your mask is sliding around while you sleep.
+You shouldn’t have to wake up because your mask is sliding around while you sleep.
 While not all of the products selected come with adjustable straps, all prioritize fit in their design.

 Durability and quality

-These masks should be less prone to wrinkles, made from cooling materials, and designed to protect both your skin and hair.
+These masks are made from cooling materials and made to protect both your skin and hair.